Revisiting implicit variables in mathematical optimization: simplified modeling and a numerical evidence: Analysis of the model problem

-It remains to interrelate the B-, S-, and M-stationarity concepts from \cref{def:primal_stationarity,def:dual_S_stationarity,def:dual_stationarity} with each other. \begin{theorem} Let $\bar z\in\R^n$ be a feasible point of \eqref{eq:implicit_problem} where $K$ is inner semicompact w.r.t.\ $\dom K$.
+It remains to interrelate the B-, S-, and M-stationarity concepts from \cref{def:primal_stationarity,def:dual_S_stationarity,def:dual_stationarity} with each other. \begin{theorem} Let \cref{ass:isc_at_reference_point} hold.
 Then the following assertions hold. \begin{enumerate} \item If $\bar z$ is an abstractly B-stationary point of \eqref{eq:implicit_problem}, then it is abstractly M-stationary. \item If $\bar z$ is an implicitly S-stationary point of \eqref{eq:implicit_problem}, then it is implicitly B- and M-stationary. \item If, for some $\bar\lambda\in K(\bar z)$, $\bar z$ is an explicitly S-stationary point of \eqref{eq:implicit_S_stationarity} w.r.t.\ $\bar\lambda$, then it is explicitly B- and M-stationary w.r.t.\ $\bar\lambda$. \item If $\bar z$ is an explicitly S-stationary point of \eqref{eq:implicit_problem}, then it is explicitly B- and M-stationary. \end{enumerate} \end{theorem} \begin{proof} In order to prove the first assertion, it is enough to recall that abstract B-stationarity is the same as \eqref{eq:abstract_B_stat_dual} as well as the fact that the regular normal cone to a set at some point is always a subset of the corresponding limiting normal cone.

 We proceed with the proof of the second assertion.
 Whenever $\bar z$ is implicitly S-stationary, it is trivially implicitly M-stationary due to the aforementioned general inclusion between the regular and limiting normal cone.
 Furthermore, implicit S-stationarity yields the existence of $\xi\in\widehat N_M(\bar z)$ and $\chi\in\widehat N_{\dom K}(\bar z)$ such that $-\nabla f(\bar z)=\xi+\chi$.
 Hence, for each $w\in T_M(\bar z)\cap T_{\dom K}(\bar z)$, we find $f'(\bar z)w=-\xi^\top w-\chi^\top w\geq 0$, and the latter means that $\bar z$ is implicitly B-stationary.